Making decisions about work

-It’s impossible to say how you will react to treatment until you start.
+It’s impossible to predict how you’ll react to treatment until you start.
 This uncertainty makes it hard to look ahead and decide how much work to take on.
-It will help to let your employer know this, so that they are aware you may need to change your work plans at short notice.
+It will help to let your employer know this, so that they’re aware that you may need to change your work plans at short notice.

 It may help to talk through these questions with your employer.
 Then you can plan the best course of action for you.

 If you’re self-employed